Herne Bay cycling and walking improvements Herne Bay cycling and walking improvements

 The proposed improvements in Herne Bay are part of a wider cycling network we are creating from Pt Chevalier to the city.
 The proposal stems from feedback received during our March 2016 consultation, including concerns from the Herne Bay Residents Association about speeding and 'rat running' (using residential

 Initially, the preferred option was to provide a connection for people on bikes via Clifton Road, Argyle Street, and Sarsfield Street.
 However, after taking feedback on board, AT has investigated implementing traffic-calming measures (known as "treatments") on several streets rather than a cycle lane on a particular street.

 These treatments aim to address the community issues, enhance the look and feel of the Herne Bay area, and improve routes for local people walking or cycling to their local shops, beaches and cafes, or to get to work and attractions in the city centre.

-Making physical changes (such as speed tables) to roads is also more effective than changing the speed limit, as the treatments do not rely on speed cameras or a police presence to reduce speed.
+Along with making physical changes (such as speed tables) to the streets, AT is changing the speed limit to 30km/h.
 Similar changes to residential streets in Sandringham and Balmoral have reduced speeds by 5 to 15km/h and made the streets safer and quieter.

 - A slower-speed environment, increasing safety for drivers and cyclists.